 The carpal tunnel is the passageway in the wrist that houses tendons, bones, and the median nerve (the nerve that runs from the forearm to palm) that controls sensation in the hands and wrists.
 When the tissue in the area becomes agitated and inflamed, it compresses the median nerve, which causes symptoms such as tingling, numbness, and weakness in the hands.
-This condition is referred to as carpal tunnel syndrome, and it’s very common amongst workers who perform repetitive tasks.
+This condition is referred to as carpal tunnel syndrome, and it’s very common among workers who perform repetitive tasks.
 Fortunately, Iowa allows workers' compensation for carpal tunnel syndrome.

 When you sustain a work-related injury or illness, you are entitled to workers' compensation benefits like medical benefits and disability benefits.
 These kinds of claims for repetitive stress injuries can be challenging to prove though, and it’s highly recommended that you speak with a lawyer prior to filing a claim.